 Rich and buttery, sweet and gentle, Claire Burt’s Blue Heart can also be found in the “Your Song”.

 The Two Hearts Are Better Than One.
 Neufchâtel cheeses are Normandy’s oldest cheeses, outdating the likes of Camembert, Livarot and Brillat-Savarin.
 It is said that French dairy maids would present these cheeses to English soldiers during the Hundred Years’ war as a way of expressing their love through the language barrier.

-Petite, perfectly formed and oh-so creamy, this tantalising twosome can be found in the “Love Stories” selection.
+Petite, perfectly formed and oh-so creamy, this tantalising twosome can be found in the “Stand By Me” selection.

 The Delicate Heart.
 Made in Devon, with a recipe similar to that of Brie.
 The Jersey cows of the Sharpham Estate graze on the lush water meadows in the Dart valley, and have a fabulous diet that leads to a milk with all the richness you’d expect from the Jersey breed, yet with a delicate and creamy taste in this delightful heart-shaped cheese.

-Soft and unctuous, find this heart in the “Cupid’s Arrow” selection.
+Soft and unctuous, find this heart in the “Feast My Love" selection.

 Coeur de Berry Affine Chevre